 This document outlines the Information Technology policies and support available to you at BML.
-Additional information about technology at BML can be found in the BML Service Level Agreement.
+Additional information about technology at BML can be found in the IT Service Level Agreement.

 Your responsibility as a BML network user